jimfinnis/GeminiNPC/README.md

 ## Not yet documented

-* interaction with the shop trait, including the "sold" command
+* interaction with the shop trait
 * the response/command system, which allows the NPC to respond to specific commands - and what those commands are